 Best Wine Bars in Bend, OR

-While Bend is rightly famous for the Ale Trail, we would like to introduce a new concept that we affectionately call the Bend Wine Walk.
-Not only does Bend’s wine scene deserves some of the attention lavished so heavily on its hoppy counterpart, there are many tasting rooms, wine bars, and bottle shops within easy walking distance that will tempt both locals and tourists into trying more than one.
-We’ve grouped the wine bars in this article based on neighborhood so that you can try out the Wine Walk on your next trip.
+It’s hard to stay away from Bend for very long.
+As a hub for outdoor activities in Oregon’s beautiful high desert and only three hours from Portland, I visit as often as I can.
+While Bend is rightly famous for the Ale Trail, I’d like to introduce a new concept that I affectionately call the Bend Wine Walk.
+Not only does Bend’s wine scene deserves some of the attention lavished so heavily on its hoppy counterpart, many tasting rooms, wine bars, and bottle shops are within easy walking distance.
+I’ve grouped the wine bars by neighborhood so that you can try out the Wine Walk on your next trip.

 West Bend